Turn your passion for storytelling and the comics medium into a lifelong career.

 Our faculty are practicing cartoonists who are dedicated to eliminating any barriers between you and your dream projects.
 Imagine working with a critically acclaimed graphic novelist, or an Eisner-nominated writer.
 Our all-star faculty serve as your professional guides in everything from comics theory to publication design.

 You’ll also study with faculty from related programs, such as Illustration and Writing and Literature, to help you discover new ways to bring your story to life on the page or screen.

-Students spend four weeks in San Francisco each July for three consecutive summers, collaborating with peers and taking advantage of our many spaces for artmaking on campus.
-In between these intensive summer workshops, students complete projects long-distance, working with faculty one on one and taking part in regular online group critiques with the entire cohort.
+Students spend five weeks in San Francisco each summer for three consecutive years, collaborating with peers and taking advantage of our many spaces for artmaking on campus.
+In between these intensive summer sessions, students complete thesis projects and coursework either on campus or at a distance, working one-on-one with faculty and taking part in online group critiques with the entire cohort.
+View sample courses.